‘The Wire’ Crushed Public Education And We Weren’t Even Paying Attention

 In The Ringer’s article, a quote stands out: “If you have a lesson plan and it fails and you blame yourself, you’re on the road to becoming a good teacher,” Burns said.
 “If you blame the kids, you should find another job.
 And what Prez did was say, ‘Why did I fail?
 Why didn’t I reach them?’”

-This isn’t necessarily a new idea to teachers.
-Over a decade ago, education begun to shift from a focus on teaching to a focus on learning.
+This isn’t necessarily a new idea for teachers.
+Over a decade ago, education began to shift from a focus on teaching to a focus on learning.
 It no longer matters if you taught it–or worse, ‘went over it’–but rather what students took away from the teaching.

 So a television series set in crumbling projects, where your day to day existence is in question and the legitimate threats to long-term health and happiness are so pervasive that it’s difficult to pick a ‘conflict’ the ‘characters’ are overcoming–that television series is saying, loudly, that major cultural systems and mechanisms are failing, and public education, as a system, has to be seen near the top of that list.